arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 #### Python Code
 We are ready for the source code.
 Before starting, the code here described is developed in Python 3.
-The first step is to import necessary modules.
+The first step is to import the necessary modules.
 ```python
 import math
 import random